DLXPlugins/highlight-and-share/readme.txt

 <li>Advanced: Gutenberg block for Click to Share and Click to Tweet functionality</li>
 </ul>

 Advanced customization is allowed via hooks.
-See the plugin's <a href="https://mediaron.com/highlight-and-share/">documentation</a>.
+See the plugin's <a href="https://has.dlxplugins.com/">documentation</a>.

-> <a href="https://github.com/sponsors/MediaRon">Sponsor This Plugin</a> - Please show your support by sponsoring or rating the plugin ❤️️
+> <a href="https://dlxplugins.com/plugins/highlight-and-share/">Visit Highlight and Share Overview</a>

 == Installation ==